 Every child is different, and every child develops at his or her own pace.
 However, there are specific developmental milestones that all children should be reaching by specific ages.
 If your child is not meeting milestones, or you are concerned about your child’s development, don’t hesitate to talk to your child’s doctor.

 Autism is growing at an alarming rate, such that the Centers for Disease Control and Prevention (CDC) has labeled the explosion of autism as a public health crisis.
-Recently, the CDC reported that about 1 in 54 children are identified with autism—this represents a 10 percent increase over previous estimates of autism prevalence from 2016.
+Recently, the CDC reported that about 1 in 44 children are identified with autism.
 Here in Mississippi, some have estimated that as many as 11,000 children and adolescents may be affected by autism.

 There is hope—effective solutions are available to help children with autism thrive and achieve more.
 One of the most celebrated approaches involves intensive therapy grounded in the principles of Applied Behavior Analysis (ABA).
 The Surgeon General of the United States, and the CDC, have both endorsed ABA as “best practice” in the treatment of autism.